 Locate and review the Federal Register Notice (FRN) for the 1987 amendment to 10 CFR Part 55, which implemented Section 306 of the NWPA of 1982.
 A copy of the FRN is in NUREG-1262.
 Briefly review some of the questions and answers in the NUREG to get a sense for its content, as it will be a useful reference in the future.
 (Note that NUREG-1262 provides a useful historical perspective but that some of the answers have been overtaken by changes in the OL regulations, policies, and guidance.)

-Locate a copy of Part 50 and review the license conditions applicable to the OL program.
+Locate a copy of 10 CFR Part 50 and review the license conditions applicable to the OL program.

 Find the OL program history / chronology on the OL web site and familiarize yourself with the major events since the accident at TMI, which initiated a round of changes in the OL and training areas.